 A simple image of a license on a phone or in a wallet app is not on its own trustworthy.
 Boarding passes in a wallet are a pointer to the actual boarding pass in trusted airlines systems.
 Since each phone on its’ own is not fully trusted, the industry needs a common, trusted approach.
-The approach in the forthcoming ISO 18013–5 mDL Standard provides mechanisms to obtain and trust the data from a Mobile Driver’s License, an mDL.
+The approach in the forthcoming ISO 18013–5 mDL Standard (draft is here) provides mechanisms to obtain and trust the data from a Mobile Driver’s License (mDL).

 Obtaining the Data.
 Multiple methods of standardized interaction with an mDL will unlock the power of mobility for identity and driving use cases.
 The standard specifies ways, under the control of the mDL Holder, that a Verifier (aka Relying Party) can obtain and trust the data.

 Trusting the Data.
 The Verifier needs to know that the data is unchanged and matches the official record.
 When an official Issuing Authority of Driver’s Licenses securely places the DL onto the phone according to ISO 18013–5 standard, a trustworthy mDL is possible.
 The Issuer electronically signs the data and ensures it is provisioned to the proper device of the proper user.
 Everything from the name to the portrait image to the driving privileges is signed and can be verified by any capable device, called an mDL Reader.

 The first version of ISO 18013–5 is targeted to support only attended use cases — those where a person is present to verify the identity of the mDL Holder against a portrait obtained from the mDL.

 When the mDL and Reader are not connected to the Internet, they must exchange information over nearby communication channels.